1.7 The Teaching-Learning Process

 • Is the environment appropriate for learning?

-Sample questions for the nurse to ask the client (and for the nurse consider) during the learner assessment are as follows:
+Sample questions for the nurse to ask the client (and for the nurse to consider) during the learner assessment are as follows:

 • Health status: What is your current health condition or diagnosis?
 How long have you had this condition?
 Have you received any previous education regarding this condition?
 Are you currently tired or in pain?
 Do you have any concerns about hearing, vision, ambulation, or fine motor skills?

 • Learning needs and goals: What do you already know about your condition and how to manage your condition?
 Are you interested in learning more about this health condition?
-Are there any specific skills would you like to learn more about during this teaching session?
+Are there any specific skills you would like to learn more about during this teaching session?
 What are your goals in managing this health care condition?
 (Consider: Does the client appear motivated to learn?)

 • Financial: Do you have access to health insurance?
-Do you have financial concerns about your medical care, such as obtaining your medications, purchasing foods to support your diet, accessing health care, etc?
+Do you have financial concerns about your medical care, such as obtaining your medications, purchasing foods to support your diet, accessing health care, etc.?
 Do you have access to transportation?
 What form of transportation do you have?
 Is your transportation reliable?

 • Learning style: How do you learn best?
 Do you like visual aids, computer technology, hands-on demonstrations, or written handouts?
 Do you like to learn in groups or individually?
 What is the highest level of education you completed?
 (Consider: How old is the client and what is their developmental level?)